Saludos queridos amigos 🙂

 Anyways, pictures tell more than a 1000 words, so scroll down and enjoy 🙂

 If my story inspires you to travel to Peru, don’t hesitate to contact me, I’d be more than happy to share further details with you regarding what I know.
-If you want to know more about the Hard Enduro Event I’m referring to, you have to talk to these guys.
+If you want to know more about the Hard Enduro Event I’m referring to, you have to talk to

 The Peruvian coastline from the area of Lima called Miraflores.
 There’s plenty of well developed and rich areas of Lima, but even more poor and sad areas.